Bostic, North Carolina: Abraham Lincoln

 Some believe that Abraham Lincoln was born on Puzzle Creek near Bostic.
 The Bostic Lincoln Center points to historians and Lincoln biographers that put Lincoln's birth 5 years earlier than is commonly accepted.
 These histories have him born to his mother Nancy Hanks and took the name Lincoln only after Hanks moved to Kentucky with the then infant Abraham.
 Richard Martin and 15 other men have been named as Abraham Lincoln's father.

 Rail

 Bostic has long been a stop for the Seaboard Air Line (later Seaboard Coast Line), now CSXT, to exchange crews with the former Clinchfield Railroad.
 CSXT also operates the former SAL/CRR yard, located just northwest of town.
 Bostic has only three caution signals and no red lights.
 There is a Seaboard Coast Line caboose on display at the center of town.
 The caboose is painted in the 1970s Family Lines System scheme.

+Bostic was nearly the terminus for the Clinchfield Railroad before Spartanburg, South Carolina was chosen as the terminus.